LiskHQ/lisk-docs/docs/building-on-lisk/add-token-to-lisk/standard-token.md

   ]
 ---

-# Adding Your Standard ERC-20 Token to Lisk
+# Deploying Your Standard ERC-20 Token to Lisk

 :::info
 **This tutorial is for developers who want to bridge a new ERC-20 token to Lisk Sepolia.**